chiappo98/fast_detector_Response/README.md

 ```
 To check how the job proceeds just look inside the *out.log* file.

-**ATTENTION:** in order to launch succesfully a production the input files have to be copied to a folder somewhere in the path `/storage/gpfs_data/neutrino/SAND-LAr/`
+**ATTENTION:** in order to launch succesfully a production the input files have to be copied to a folder somewhere in the path `/storage/gpfs_data/neutrino/SAND-LAr/`, the shared folder accessible by HTCondor.

 The output structure is as follows:
 ```bash